telerik/document-processing-docs/libraries/radpdfprocessing/features/embedded-file-streams/embedded-file-streams.md

 #### Attachments section in Adobe
 ![Embedded Files in a PDF document](images/embedded_files_0.png)

->caution **DuplicatedEmbeddedFileNameException** is thrown when adding an embedded file with a name which is already added to the collection.
+>caution **DuplicatedEmbeddedFileNameException** is thrown when adding an embedded file with a name that is already added to the collection.

 ### Using the MergedEmbeddedFileNameResolving event